meilisearch/documentation/learn/core_concepts/documents.md

 To clarify, a field may be:

-- searchable but not displayed
+- Searchable but not displayed
-- displayed but not searchable
+- Displayed but not searchable
-- both displayed and searchable (default)
+- Both displayed and searchable (default)
-- neither displayed nor searchable
+- Neither displayed nor searchable

 In the latter case, the field will be completely ignored when a search is performed.
 However, it will still be [stored](/reference/features/field_properties.md#data-storing) in the document.